 A dessert fit for every celebration, Pink Champagne Cupcakes with Cream Cheese Frosting are my favorite sweet treat.
-Pink Champagne mixed right into the batter adding a sweet zing in every single bite.
+Pink Champagne mixed right into the batter adds a sweet zing in every single bite.

 One of the best things about 2017 was the fact that pink champagne became a thing again.
 Blowing up Instagram were picture upon picture of cool champagne flutes filled to the brim with fizzy pink bubbles every single day.
 And every photo I saw put a smile on my face because pink champagne is just a reason to celebrate all by itself.

-So, I found the perfect celebration cake….one that I bake up just about every year for my birthday but this year I practiced a little portion control by baking them up into these cute little Pink Champagne Cupcakes with Cream Cheese Frosting!
-Because, besides Pink Champagne, what’s more fun than a cupcake topped with a swirly mound of frosting and decorated with sprinkles.
+I found the perfect celebration cake- one that I bake up just about every year for my birthday.
+But this year I practiced a little portion control by baking them up into these cute little Pink Champagne Cupcakes with Cream Cheese Frosting!
+Besides Pink Champagne, what’s more fun than a cupcake topped with a swirly mound of frosting and decorated with sprinkles?

-And if you’re anything like me….you much prefer a cupcake to a whole layer cake because they last a bit longer, you don’t have to worry about the cut ends getting stale and crusty.
-I was snacking on these cupcakes for a few days after my birthday the other week….and each one was still as tender, moist and perfect as the day before.
+If you’re anything like me, you much prefer a cupcake to a whole layer cake because they last a bit longer.
+You don’t have to worry about the cut-ends getting stale and crusty.
+I was snacking on these cupcakes for a few days after my birthday last week, and each one was still as tender, moist and perfect as the day before.

-These Pink Champagne Cupcakes are made from scratch but they’re so super simple to whip up.
-Made with ingredients you most likely already have in your pantry, I had a whole batched baked up in just about an hour.
-And the cream cheese frosting comes together in about 10 minutes.
+These Pink Champagne Cupcakes are made from scratch, but they’re so super simple to whip up.
+Made with ingredients you most likely already have in your pantry, you can have a whole batch baked in about an hour.
+The cream cheese frosting comes together in about 10 minutes.
 You can even have it ready by the time the last cupcake comes out of the oven.

-Even though they’re made with pink champagne, I did add a bit of pink food coloring to the batter to help the color really pop.
-You can totally leave it out and bake up your cupcakes without the color (they’ll just look like white cake.)
+Even though they’re made with pink champagne, I do add a bit of pink food coloring to the batter to help the color really pop.
+You can totally leave it out and bake up your cupcakes without the color.
+They’ll just look like white cake.

-Pink Champagne Cupcakes with Cream Cheese Frosting are the perfect addition to a bridal or baby shower…..they’d even be fun for a Mother’s Day brunch because we should really be toasting our mother’s every single day.
-And then that gives us another reason to bake up these beauties….don’t you agree?
+Pink Champagne Cupcakes with Cream Cheese Frosting are the perfect addition to a bridal or baby shower or a holiday celebration.
+They’d be fun for a Mother’s Day brunch because we should really be toasting our mothers every single day.
+And then that gives us another reason to bake up these beauties.
+Don’t you agree?

 Pink Champagne Cupcakes